-You can check the official website for more e-tickets as well as season packages and club membership.
-Prepare to complete a simple registration to get an access to all website features.
+You can check the official website for more e-tickets as well as season packages.
+Prepare to complete a simple registration to get access to all website features.

 Hotels Near Wembley Stadium

-Football is the major passion for all British especially when it comes to international matches with English international team taking part.
+Football is the major passion for all British especially when it comes to the matches with English international team taking part.
 London welcomes thousands of supporters as well as tourists who want to feel the thrill of the game.
-Booking.com can be your last chance to book a room for a night at the most reasonable prices.
-Browse through dozens of accommodation variants or check our chart of the cheapest and most-rated hotels in London located near Wembley Stadium.
+Booking.com can be your last chance to book a room for a night at the most reasonable price.
+Browse through dozens of accommodations or check our chart of the cheapest and the highest-rated hotels located near Wembley Stadium.

-- Wembley Rooms – it is far from Wembley Stadium if compared with the first variant.
-At the same time, it is cheaper.
-A double or twin room with a shared bathroom starts from £36 per night.
+- Wembley Rooms – a double or twin room with a shared bathroom starts from £36 per night.
+Indeed, this is a bargain.
 It will not take you long to get to the stadium located 1.6 km from the hotel.

-- Hilton London Wembley – benefit from the scenic overview of the biggest football arena in Great Britain.
+- Hilton London Wembley – benefit from the scenic overview of the biggest stadium in the United Kingdom.
 You will certainly appreciate a king-sized bed, luxurious fitting, and bathroom for only £151.80 per night.

 - St George’s Hotel – Wembley – the hotel features probably the best location.
-It is 45 minutes from the Heathrow Airport and about 20 minutes from the central London.
+It is 45 minutes from the Heathrow Airport and about 20 minutes from central London.
 The property features its own parking.
-The hotel is not far from the arena and Designer Outlet. £122 for a night in a deluxe room looks like a good offer.
+The hotel is not far from the country’s main sports venue and London Designer Outlet. £122 for a night in a deluxe room looks like a good offer.

 How to Get to Wembley Stadium

 London boasts a developed tube and overground public transport network.
-Fans can benefit from different ways to get to the arena, which is located in the north-west of the British capital.
-While cars are hardly a good option due to the lack of parking places especially at the matchday, you can still take a bus, tube or train.
+Fans can benefit from different ways to get to the football ground, which is located in the north-west of the British capital.
+While cars are hardly a good option due to the lack of parking places especially on a matchday, you can still take a bus, tube or train.

 By Car – although it is not recommended to travel by car, you can get to the stadium from A406.
 Make sure you have booked a parking place in advance.
 Otherwise, you will never find a place to leave your vehicle.

 By Plane – Heathrow is the biggest international airport in London.
-The arena is located 14.7 miles from the airport.
+The venue is located 14.7 miles from the airport.
 It will take you about 1 hour to get there by public transport.

 Eating Out Nearby

 Good news for those who like eating out before or after the match.
-The stadium is surrounded by a residential area with lots of option is to have a pint or two as well as a good meal for any taste.
+The stadium is surrounded by a residential area with lots of options to have a pint or two as well as a good meal for any taste.
 Keep in mind that most of them are overcrowded especially on the matchday.
-For this reason, you may be forced to move to the Central London.
-Nevertheless, we still conducted a list of the nearest pubs and restaurants.
+For this reason, you may be forced to move to Central London.
+Nevertheless, we have conducted a list of the nearest pubs and restaurants.

 Pubs, Bars & Cafes

-- The Torch – feel the atmosphere of a traditional English pub with a good selection o beer.
-Locals appreciate a selection of beer snacks and great service.
-The pub is located right opposite the arena.
+- The Torch – feel the atmosphere of a traditional English pub with a good selection of beer.
+Locals and tourists appreciate mouth-watering snacks, flame-grilled steaks, burgers, and great service.
+The pub is located right opposite Wembley Stadium.

 - The Preston – another traditional pub that will make you feel like in the countryside.
 The venue is the best bet for those who love different types of ales.
 The pub boasts its own beer garden that creates a stunning atmosphere.